vozovoz/apiv2/en/docs/params/post.md

 ## <a name="post"/>Request body

-Depending on the development environment body of `POST` request sets in different ways.
-Here some examples.
+Depending on the development environment, a body of `POST` request can be set in different ways.
+Here are some examples.

 PHP:
 ```php